The Price Is Right: Reruns

 Game Show Network was the first cable channel to carry reruns of the show from December 9, 1996, to April 3, 2000.
-These reruns mostly consisted of episodes from the early 1980’s along with selected episodes from the show’s first ten seasons, episodes from season 15 (1986–87) and season 20 (1991–92), and the 1985–86 syndicated episodes with Tom Kennedy as host.
+These reruns mostly consisted of episodes from the early 1980s along with selected episodes from the show’s first ten seasons, episodes from season 15 (1986–87) and season 20 (1991–92), and the 1985–86 syndicated episodes with Tom Kennedy as host.
 Episodes from before September 1982 (season 11) had to be screened beforehand to eliminate episodes with fur coat prizes at Barker’s request, a factor that delayed the show from joining the channel two years after its launch.

 Paramount-owned Pluto TV and Fremantle-owned Buzzr announced on November 30, 2020, that a new 24-hour channel named The Price Is Right: The Barker Era would be added to the Pluto TV lineup starting on December 1, 2020.
 The channel includes episodes of The Price Is Right from the 1980s hosted by Barker, with some episodes airing for the first time since their original air dates.
 As part of the launch, a selection of holiday-themed episodes from the era aired on Christmas Eve 2020.
 The channel was added to The Roku Channel on February 8, 2022.
-Episodes from the 1972–73 season were added into the rotation in November 2023.
+Episodes from the 1972–73 season were added into the rotation in November 2023, with those containing fur products remaining banned.

 On June 1, 2023, Pluto TV launched another Price channel, which includes episodes from the late 2000s and early 2010s hosted by Carey.

-Fremantle had an exclusivity agreement with Paramount Global, the parent company of CBS and Pluto TV, giving Paramount the rights to all episodes of The Price Is Right from 1972 onward, for this reason, Fremantle could not air Price reruns on Buzzr's over-the-air affiliates, nor could they license out the show to other networks.
+Fremantle had an exclusivity agreement with Paramount Global (now Paramount Skydance), the parent company of CBS and Pluto TV, giving Paramount the rights to all episodes of The Price Is Right from 1972 onward, for this reason, Fremantle could not air Price reruns on Buzzr's over-the-air affiliates, nor could they license out the show to other networks.
 On May 28, 2024, this exclusivity agreement was lifted, allowing Buzzr to carry The Price Is Right reruns from the Barker era on Buzzr, with episodes culled from the same pool of 1980s episodes as the Pluto TV channel.
 Buzzr would add further episodes from season 17, featuring Roddy as announcer and a gray-haired Barker, in September 2025.

-In Canada, beginning in September 2023, Canadian network GameTV began airing episodes from the 1982–83 season, culled from the same pool that aired on Pluto TV channel.
-In September of 2024, the network began airing the half-hour episodes from the 1972–73 season.
+In Canada, beginning in September 2023, Canadian network GameTV began airing episodes from the 1982–83 season, culled from the same Barker era pool that aired on its Pluto TV channel.
+In September of 2024, the network began airing the half-hour episodes from 1972–73.